tezedge/tezedge/README.md

 docker-compose up
 ```

-**2. Open TezEdge Explorer in browser**
+**2. Open the TezEdge Explorer in your browser**

-You can view node status in your browser by entering this address into the URL bar:
+You can view the status of the node in your browser by entering this address into your browser's URL bar:

 http://localhost:8080